FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Implementation and Experiments

 \subsection{Experiments Setup}

 To evaluate the performance of FireFly-S, we conduct a series of experiments using various SNN models, specifically SCNN5, SCNN7, and SCNN9 models with 5, 7, and 9 convolutional layers.
+Maintaining consistency with the previous FireFly iteration, we utilized LIF neurons in all experiments, with a time step of 4.
 Detailed configurations of these models are presented in Table \ref{tab:models}, where 'c3p1' indicates a 3x3 convolution kernel with padding of 1, 'mp2' represents max pooling with a 2x2 filter and stride of 2, and '10fc' represents a fully connected layer with 10 output neurons.
 These models are trained on the MNIST, DVS-Gesture, and CIFAR-10 datasets, respectively.
 For testing, all models are deployed on the Xilinx Zynq Ultrascale+ FPGA, utilizing the KV260 Vision AI Starter Kit, which is specifically designed for the deployment of edge-based applications.

 On the software side, FireFly-S leverages the Brain-Inspired Cognitive Engine (BrainCog) \cite{zeng2023braincog} and represents a substantial progression in the software-hardware co-design endeavors within the BrainCog project \cite{braincog2024}.
 The SNN models used in this project are trained using the comprehensive infrastructure provided by BrainCog, ensuring robust and efficient performance metrics that enhance the system's overall functionality.